LLMs Homogenize Values in Constructive Arguments on Value-Laden Topics: Findings

 \subsection{RQ2: What Values Do LLMs Prioritize When Writing Constructively on Value-Laden Topics?}

-\parabold{Are LLM-Rewrites Constructive?} We collected 218 pairs of human-written and LLM-rewritten comments both from Phase 1 and Phase 2.
-Our analyses revealed that these LLM-rewritten versions had significantly more linguistic features of constructiveness than original human-written comments (see Table~\ref{tab:cons-feature-phase2} in Appendix).
-For example, LLM-rewritten comments were longer, more readable, more polite, more argumentative, i.e., contained more discourse connectives (logical reasoning in argument), reasoning verbs (conclusion in argument), modals (proposition in argument), and root clauses (independent clause) than the original human-written comments.
+\parabold{Are LLM-Rewrites Constructive?} We collected 336 pairs of human-written and LLM-rewritten comments both from Phase 1 and Phase 2.
+Our analyses revealed that these LLM-rewritten versions had significantly more linguistic features of constructiveness than original human-written comments (see Table~\ref{tab:cons-feature-phase2}).
+For example, LLM-rewritten comments were longer, more readable, more polite, more argumentative, i.e., contained more reasoning verbs (conclusion in argument), modals (proposition in argument), and root clauses (independent clause) than the original human-written comments.
 This aligns with prior finding that LLMs can rewrite comments more constructively than humans~\cite{Shahid2025}.

-\parabold{Do LLM-Rewrites Have Same/ Different Values?} Our annotation of 218 pairs of human-written and LLM-rewritten constructive comments led to 2218 comment segments containing Schwartz's basic human values.
-On average, we identified five values (SD=2.18) within each comment.
-Figure~\ref{fig:human-llm-value-RQ2} shows the distribution of values present across human-written and LLM-rewritten constructive comments.
+\parabold{Do LLM-Rewrites Have Same/ Different Values?} Our annotation of 336 pairs of human-written and LLM-rewritten constructive comments led to 3,351 segments containing Schwartz's basic human values.
+On average, we identified five values (SD=2.29) within each comment.
+Figure~\ref{fig:human-llm-value-RQ2} shows the distribution of values across human-written and LLM-rewritten constructive comments.